EvernodeXRPL/evernode-sdk/evernode/reference-api-common.md

 ## Attach the listener - `on(event, handler), once(event, handler)`
 Listens to the subscribed [events](reference-api-events.md).
-- `on` function will listen for the event without deattaching the handler until it's [`off`](#deattach-the-listener---offevent-handler--null).
+- `on` function will listen for the event without detaching the handler until it's [`off`](#deattach-the-listener---offevent-handler--null).
-- `once` function will listen only once and deattach the handler.
+- `once` function will listen only once and detach the handler.

 ### Parameters
 | Name    | Type            | Description                            |